 Find out about our trial of smart meters across WA.

-Smart meters collect water use data from water meters at regular intervals and send the information back to us once a day.
+Smart meters collect water use data from water meters at regular intervals and transmit the information back to us once a day.
 This water use information is then available to our customers via their My Water account.
 This means no more surprises when your bill arrives.

 If you are in one of these areas it is likely that a smart meter has been installed at your property:

 - Port Hedland (except approx. 200 properties in the CBD of Port Hedland)

 - Mindi Rardi Community (Fitzroy Crossing)

 - Lundja aka Red Hill Community (Halls Creek)

 A Roebourne resident is proving you can save water and keep your garden green over summer, with some help from a smart water meter.

 Christine Noonan-Konig began monitoring her water use through our self-service website, My Water, in October 2015 after receiving a call about a possible leak at her property.